Saturday, April 20, 2024

 Forming Teams Opportunities for Economic Achievement - Making $$$

 Let's make and sell quilts.
-Our market research tells us quilts may sell somewhere between $30 to $300 depending on the materials used and how detailed and attractive the quilt becomes.
+Our market research tells us quilts may sell somewhere between $30 to $300 depending on the size, the materials used and how detailed and attractive the quilt becomes.
 One (or more) people are needed to create and manage the team.

 Team leaders secure the space, gather necessary materials, tools, or equipment.
 They keep track of the expenses.
 The hours people put in are logged, and the profit is shared between the people involved in a way that is in agreement with the team.

 In our example of quilt making, a space is set up in the craft room for quilting.
 It might require a sewing machine and quilt frame.
 Fabric and sewing supplies need to be available.
 Workers can come anytime, alone or with others.
 As hours are worked, people log them.
 When a quilt is sold, the money left after expenses is shared to the workers.
-When a quilt sells for $100, $20 goes to the place that sold it, $10 goes to acquire more materials for future quilts, the rest is divided equally between the people involved, based on hours worked.
+When a quilt sells for $100, then $20 goes to the place that sold it, $10 goes to acquire more materials for future quilts, the rest is divided between the people involved, based on hours logged.

 Sam enjoys quilting 2 nights a week and usually logs in about 4 hours a week.
 Sam could get a monthly check for doing something fun, along with enjoying the company of the quilting team.